Peachypie98/mnist-lenet/README.md

     <img width="32%" img src="pictures/graph1.png", height = 300, width = "350">
     <img width="32%" img src="pictures/graph2.png", height = 300, width = "350">
 </p>
-By looking at those graphs, we can get very high accuracy in less than 5 epochs or less.
+By looking at those graphs, we can get very high accuracy in few epochs.

 ## Demo
 Download the code I provided to you and try run it using jupyter notebook